What is the difference between physical and mental health?

 Clearly to even consider looking good and feeling younger with an emphasis on health, realistically, both organic and non-organic mental disease must to be understood, at least basically, not to differentiate but rather to recognize the confluence.

-If someone has a heart attack you wouldn’t ignore the disease and ask them to dig out the driveway next day (if it was Canada in the Winter), yet just because you can’t “see” mental disease or test for it in the same way as post-infarction testing, it doesn’t mean that there is no damage, dysfunction nor consequences to ignoring them.
+If someone has a heart attack you wouldn’t ignore the disease and ask them to dig out the driveway next day ( especially if it was Canada in the Winter).
+Yet just because we can’t “see” mental disease or test for it in the same way as post-infarction testing, it doesn’t mean that there is no damage, dysfunction nor consequences to ignoring them.

 Dr Stephen Bray 2019